 Please Note: You must be at least 18 years of age to participate in the research requirements; if you are not yet 18 years of age, please email me AS SOON AS POSSIBLE.
-Dr. Christopher Wilson, the Department Chair, will need your parents to sign consent for you to participate in research.
+Dr. Anastasi will need your parents to sign consent for you to participate in research.